By |2026-02-24T15:35:20-08:00February 23rd, 2026|

-By |2026-02-02T21:59:25-08:00February 2nd, 2026|
+By |2026-02-11T16:59:59-08:00February 2nd, 2026|

 At the start of build week three, our Decision Voting Committee (DVC) made some important decisions regarding what mechanism had conceptually demonstrated the ability from a hardware and software point of view to support our functional requirements & strategy, and what mechanism would be given an additional week of prototyping time.
 Our Intake and Store, Spindexer, and Turreted Shooter were approved for our competition robot.
 Our two climb prototypes were given another week to finalize their prototypes.
-Over the past week, our team has been completing the intake CAD.
+Intake & Store: Over the past week, our team has been completing the intake CAD.
 We decided to do a linear intake with an extendable hopper on top of it, so it can store more balls.
 For this design, we made the hopper extend horizontally while the intaking mechanism extends at an angle, allowing us to have a higher capacity while still fitting under the trench, even when the intake is stowed.
 We are now finalizing our mounting system, which will allow our manufacturing team to get to work.
-With the decision to move forward with the spindexer our cadders started working on the CAD for a more complete design based off of our prototype to be integrated with other subsystems.
-We are taking inspiration from the 111 Wildstang’s spindexer blog as well as 125 Neutron’s [...]
+Spindexer: With the decision to move forward with the spindexer our cadders started working on the CAD for a more complete design based off of our prototype to be integrated with other subsystems.
+We are taking inspiration from the 111 [...]

 By |2026-01-27T10:22:20-08:00January 26th, 2026|